 - If you reference any valid bug number, preceded by BH- the commit message will be added to that bug.
 For example: "Some changes related to BH-1"

-- Using the word "closes" just before the bug reference, will change the state to closed.
+- Using the word "closed", "closes", or "close" just before the bug reference, will change the state to "closed".
 Example: "Closes BH-1"

-- Using the word "fixes" just before the bug reference, will change the state to done.
+- Using the words "fixed", "fixes, or "fix" just before the bug reference, will change the state to "done" or whatever you have named the right-most column on your Project board.
 Example: "Fixes BH-1"

 - You can reference multiple bugs at once by separating references with a comma.
 Example: "Fixes BH-1,2,3".

 - You can make multiple references and phrases in the same message.
 Example: "Fixed BH-1,2.
 Started BH-3"

 Go to the BugHerd project you wish to connect and select commit hook from the project menu.

 This will open the commit hook setup screen:

 Copy the GitHub Webhook URL from the text box, then open GitHub, go to the project you administer and click Settings.
 Under Webhooks, click Add Webhook and paste the webhook URL in the Payload URL field.
 Select the Content Type as 'application/json' and click Save